"If

 Suddenly our sons fluffy black-and-white cat, Pepper, picked the rod up in his

-But during our six homeless years we and other friends found ourselves "locked
+During our six homeless years we and other friends repeatedly found ourselves

 My first two professional jobs came in my 20s and early